gordonguthrie/TheManual/the_manual/chapter3/loggin_loggin_loggin.md

 The runtime logging is great but what happens when you want to figure out what is happening during boot before the GUI is available to show your messages?

 Well it turns out that Sonic Pi has that sorted too.
 You can write a message to a buffer and when the boot is completed the buffer is dumped into the log window.
-Lets see that in action in the [studio module](https://github.com/sonic-pi-net/sonic-pi/blob/dev/app/server/ruby/lib/sonicpi/studio.rb#L67) which handles the boot process and the creation of the GUI.
+Let's see that in action in the [studio module](https://github.com/sonic-pi-net/sonic-pi/blob/dev/app/server/ruby/lib/sonicpi/studio.rb#L67) which handles the boot process and the creation of the GUI.

 If I invoke the function `message` with a string, as I do here, it will appear in the log screen on boot.